Pareto Intelligence

 Reconciliation dashboards

-The redesigned reconciliation dashboard — discrepancies and recovered-revenue signals surfaced at a glance
+The redesigned reconciliation dashboard, with discrepancies and recovered-revenue signals surfaced at a glance

 What the redesign focused on